adammw/aws-load-balancer-controller/docs/guide/tasks/ssl_redirect.md

 ## How it works
 By default, all rules specified in ingress spec will be applied to all listeners(one listener per port) on ALB.

-If there is an redirection rule, the ALB ingress controller will check it against every listener(port) to see whether it will introduce infinite redirection loop, and **will ignore that rule for specific listener.**
+If there is an redirection rule, the AWS Load Balancer controller will check it against every listener(port) to see whether it will introduce infinite redirection loop, and **will ignore that rule for specific listener.**

 So for our above example, the rule by `ssl-redirect` will only been applied to http(80) listener.